-Seuss Landing is located in the Islands of Adventure theme park, which, along with its sister theme park Universal Studios Orlando, the CityWalk shopping-and-entertainment district and five on-site resorts, make up the Universal Orlando Resort.
+Seuss Landing is located in the Islands of Adventure theme park, which, along with its sister theme park Universal Studios Orlando, Volcano Bay water park, the CityWalk shopping-and-entertainment district and, as of 2019, seven on-site hotels and resorts, make up the Universal Orlando Resort.

 What's Special About Seuss Landing?